 Table of Contents

 The ocean is a vast and mysterious body that has existed since the beginning of time.
-While much has been discovered and documented about the ocean, this enormous all-encompassing body of water has remained a great mystery to humankind thus attracting many stories and myths.
-Below is what you need to know about the ocean and what it symbolizes.
+While much has been discovered and documented about the ocean, this enormous all-encompassing body of water has remained a great mystery to humankind.
+And so, it has attracted many stories and myths.
+Here’s what to know about the ocean and what it symbolizes.

 What is the Ocean … Exactly?